-- Benefits proposed at 9% of personnel costs based on 2019 benefits and historical analysis. - c) Travel: \$3,000 federal.
-Travel costs include travel support (mileage) for project staff to provide support at docks to Research Fleet participants, to participate in meetings with the Research Fleet, stock assessment scientists, and managers, and to participate in one industry/professional conference for two personnel to share and disseminate project methods, findings, and conclusions. - d) Equipment: \$0.
-There will be no equipment costs on this project. - e) Supplies: \$2,000 federal.
-This category includes research supplies and project office supplies. - 1.
-Research Supplies: \$1,000 Costs of tablets, waterproof cases, stylus & fish measuring board.
-Proposed at \$500 per set x 2 vessels for the duration of the project.
-The two sets of sampling equipment for existing Research Fleet vessels are replacements for equipment that is damaged or lost. - 2.
-Office Supplies: \$1,000 Costs to cover database storage and website fees (\$50/month), project office and meeting supplies, etc. - f) Contractual: \$1,500 federal.
-This includes costs associated with: - Programmer (\$1,500 federal) CFRF hiring an outside computer programmer to maintain the OnDeckData application and database coding for data relay and storage, to address any issues that arise, and to update the app to maintain functionality. - g) Construction: There are no construction costs. - h) Other Costs: \$55,440 federal + \$2,500 match = \$57,940.
-This includes: - Fishing vessel stipends (\$55,440 federal) for 14 vessels for 12 months at \$600 per month.
+Travel: \$500 federal.
+Travel costs include travel support (mileage) for project staff to provide support at docks to Research Fleet participants, to participate in meetings with the Research Fleet, stock assessment scientists, and managers.
+The advent of remote participation may allow for dissemination of project methods, findings, and conclusions at an industry/professional conference.

+Equipment: \$0.
+There will be no equipment costs on this project.

+Supplies: \$1,150 federal.
+This category includes research supplies and project office supplies.

+- 1. Research Supplies: \$500 Costs of tablets, waterproof cases, stylus & fish measuring board.
+Proposed at \$500 per set x 1 vessels for the duration of the project.
+The set of sampling equipment for existing Research Fleet vessels are replacements for equipment that is damaged or lost. - 2.
+Office Supplies: \$650 Costs to cover database storage and website fees (\$50/month), project office and meeting supplies, etc.

+Contractual: \$250 federal.
+This includes costs associated with:

+Programmer (\$250 - federal) - CFRF hires an outside computer programmer to maintain the OnDeckData application and database coding for data relay and storage, to address any issues that arise, and to update the app to maintain functionality.

+Construction: There are no construction costs.

+Other Costs: \$45,360 federal + \$1,500 match = \$46,860.
+This includes:

+Fishing vessel stipends (\$45,360 - federal) for 14 vessels for 12 months at \$600 per month.
 A fleet of 14 vessels will be utilized each month to obtain the proposed biological samples.
-The total stipend is computed at 55% due to fluctuations in vessel sampling associated with weather, vessel maintenance, and seasonal black sea bass distribution. - 2.
-Executive Assistance (\$2,500 in-kind match) covers the administration assistance for the project (including, review of fleet applications and invoices, work agreements, progress/final reports) by the CFRF President and Vice President, who provide these services at no cost.
-Costs proposed at \$250 per day for 5 days for 2 people over the duration of the project. - i) Total Direct Charges: \$110,053 federal + \$2,500 in-kind = \$112,553 total.
-This is the total direct charges for cost items a-h. - j) Indirect Charges: \$22,011 federal + \$500 in-kind = \$22,511 total.
-Indirect general and administrative costs are calculated as 20.0% of Total Direct Charges.
-Indirect general and administrative costs are used to cover costs associated with the general operations of the CFRF including accounting services, legal services, maintenance of office space, liability insurance, payroll fees, phone/fax lines, internet service, board member participation, etc. The CFRF's FY2020 Indirect Cost Rate Proposal dated 12/30/19 is for 20.0% based on FY2019 actual costs.
+The total stipend is computed at 45% due to fluctuations in vessel sampling associated with weather, vessel maintenance, and seasonal black sea bass distribution.

+Executive Assistance (\$1,500 - in-kind match) covers the administration assistance for the project (including, review of fleet applications and invoices) by the CFRF President and Vice President, who provide these services at no cost.
+Costs proposed at \$250 per day for 3 days for 2 people over the duration of the project.

+Total Direct Charges: \$74,258 federal + \$1,500 in-kind = \$75,758 total.
+This is the total direct charges for cost items a-h.

+Indirect Charges: \$13,894 federal + \$281 in-kind = \$14,175 total.
+Indirect general and administrative costs are calculated as 18.71% of Total Direct Charges.
+Indirect general and administrative costs are used to cover costs associated with the general operations of the CFRF including accounting services, legal services, maintenance of office space, liability insurance, payroll fees, phone/fax lines, internet service, etc. The CFRF's FY2022 Indirect Cost Rate Authorization Letter dated 2/11/22 is for 18.71% based on FY2021 actual costs.

-- k) Total Proposal Costs: \$132,064 Federal + \$3,000 In-Kind = \$135,064 Total. - G. Construction.
-There are no construction costs on this grant - H. Other Costs.
-There are no other costs associated with this grant. - I. Total Direct Charges: \$132,064 Federal + \$19,608 In-Kind = \$151,672 total.
-This is the total direct charges for cost items A-H. - J. Indirect Charges: \$3,099 In-Kind (RIDEM).
+Total Proposal Costs: \$88,152 Federal + \$1,781 In-Kind = \$89,933 Total.

+Construction.
+There are no construction costs on this grant

+Other Costs.
+There are no other costs associated with this grant.

+Total Direct Charges: \$88,152 Federal + \$21,254 In-Kind = \$109,406 total.
+This is the total direct charges for cost items A-H.

+Indirect Charges: \$3,099 In-Kind (RIDEM).
 Indirect charges are charged on RIDEM Salaries only.
 The Negotiated Indirect Cost Rate for FY2017 is 25%.
-(Total personnel is \$12,394 x 25% = \$3,099.) - K. Total Proposal Costs: \$132,064 Federal + \$22,473 In-Kind = \$154,537 Total.
+(Total personnel is \$12,394 x 25% = \$3,099.)

+Total Proposal Costs: \$88,152 Federal + \$21,488 In-Kind = \$109,640 Total.